 Automating security audits allows you to work at lightning speed while meeting business’ compliance needs—a dream come true, right?
 Conformity enables you to do just that thanks to:

-- Real-time configuration scans against hundreds of industry best practice checks for Amazon Web Services (AWS) and Microsoft Azure™ environments.
+- Real-time configuration scans against hundreds of industry best practise cheques for Amazon Web Services (AWS) and Microsoft Azure™ environments.

-- Standardized and custom reports to audit your environment, including all the ones your business cares about: NIST, SOC2, ISO 27001, CIS, GDPR, PCI DSS, HIPAA, and more.
+- Standardised and custom reports to audit your environment, including all the ones your business cares about: NIST, SOC2, ISO 27001, CIS, GDPR, PCI DSS, HIPAA, and more.

 - Library of over 800 cloud service configuration remediation guides so that no matter your team’s cloud or security skill level, your misconfigurations can get fixed.